Update on 17 Mar, 23

 B.Sc Admission Eligibility Criteria:

-You must meet the following conditions to enrol in BSc courses in India.
+You must meet the following conditions to enroll in BSc courses in India.

 Bachelor of Arts (B.A) is a three-year undergraduate curriculum pursued after graduating from high school.
 This curriculum covers a wide range of liberal arts, social sciences, languages, and others.
 It provides excellent job opportunities, particularly for those who desire to pursue higher education or research.